open-life-science/ols-governance/docs/ols-opportunities-events.md

     * Reina Camacho Toro
     * Melissa Black
     * Andrea Sanchez Tapia
-2. **Internship network**
+2. **Fellowship and Internship network**
-    * Outreachy Interns
+    * Resident Fellows and Interns such as through Outreachy and other similar programmes
     * Direct internship with OLS
 3. **Working groups, task forces and Community-led Research**: Different working groups and task forces are organised based on different needs emerging in the project:
     * Localisation 2021
-        * Batool Almarzouq and Anelda van der Walt established a localisation workflow to translate and disseminate OLS materials for learners in Middle East and North African countries
+        * Batool Almarzouq and Anelda van der Walt established a localisation workflow to translate and disseminate OLS materials for learners in the Middle East and North African countries
     * OLS-based Cohort project (data and survey analysis): 2021-present
         * Burce Elbasen
         * Muhammet Celik
         * Saranjeet Kaur
         * Isil Bilgin
-    * Hiring committee 2022 (OLS) and 2023 (ECB): Recruitment process in 2022 included OLS team and the following community members:
+    * Hiring committee 2022 (OLS) and 2023 (ECB/Catalyst): The recruitment process in 2022 included the OLS team and the following community members:
         * Recruitment advisor: Rowland Mosbergen
         * Application reviewers and shortlisting: Raniere Silva, Lily Winfree, Pauline Karega
         * Interview panel: Laura Ación, Irene Ramos, Bruno Soares